Russia hosts meeting on Afghanistan

-MOSCOW (AP) — Russia is hosting a conference on Afghanistan bringing together representatives of the Afghan authorities and the Taliban.
+MOSCOW (AP) — Russian Foreign Minister Sergey Lavrov on Friday voiced hope that a conference on Afghanistan taking place in Moscow could help pave the way for peace talks.

-Opening Friday’s meeting, Russian Foreign Minister Sergey Lavrov voiced hope it could help pave the way for peace talks.
+“The Moscow format of talks is aimed at establishing an inclusive inter-Afghan dialogue in the interests of advancing the process of national reconciliation,” Lavrov said as he opened the meeting that has brought together representatives of the Afghan authorities and the Taliban.

-The conference marks Moscow’s attempt to get the Afghan authorities and the Taliban together at a table.
-The U.S. Embassy in Moscow has sent a diplomat to observe the discussions.
+He emphasized the threat posed by the Islamic State group in Afghanistan, saying that it has relied on foreign sponsors in a bid to “turn Afghanistan into a springboard for its expansion in Central Asia.”

-Russia’s first attempt to hold the conference in September fell through after the Afghan authorities refused to attend.
-This time, the Afghan government hasn’t sent its envoys, but members of the government-appointed Peace Council are attending the event.
+The conference marks Moscow’s effort to get the Afghan authorities and the Taliban together at a table.
+The U.S. said it would send a diplomat from is Moscow embassy to observe the discussions.

 Most Read Nation & World Stories